bpi/bhq_translation/conveyance.md

   Further information on recording is [here](recording_instr.md).

  ## Example instructions
  [HERE](conveyanceExampleInstructions.csv) are examples of the instructions for each stage and for various difficulty levels.
+Note that the type of task changes across the Stages.
+ - Stage 1 and 2: Compass directions only
+ - Stage 3: Compass and stops
+ - Stage 4: Compass and confusable stops (sounds simlar to each other)

+ When the user gets responses correct more directions are added to the next set of instructions.
+The examples show instructions for levels 2 to 5.